 In this tutorial, we will show you how to install and configuration Munin on CentOS 7.
 For those of you who didn’t know, Munin is one of the most powerful monitoring systems for dedicated servers and cloud environments.
-It allows you to monitor your server and network activity by providing useful graphics of your CPU, Memory, Disks, Network Devices and also running system services.
+It allows you to monitor your server and network activity by providing useful graphics of your CPU, Memory, Disks, Network Devices, and also running system services.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘